KannanGovindarajan/Course3Project/Course3Project/README.md

 ### The instruction list/script (run_analysis.R)

 To execute run_analysis.R
-1. Download the data set from above mentioned location and extract the zip file
+* Download the data set from above mentioned location and extract the zip file
-2. Copy this R file into "UCI HAR Dataset" folder
+* Copy this R file into "UCI HAR Dataset" folder
-3. Install R plyr package
+* Install R plyr package
-4. Set "UCI HAR Dataset" folder as working directory in R
+* Set "UCI HAR Dataset" folder as working directory in R
-5. Copy below command and execute in R source("run_analysis.R"); run_analysis()
+* Copy thecommand and execute in R:  source("run_analysis.R"); run_analysis()
-6. "HumanActivityDataAvgByActivitySubject.txt" is generated at "UCI HAR Dataset" folder
+* "HumanActivityDataAvgByActivitySubject.txt" is generated at "UCI HAR Dataset" folder